intermine/docker-intermine/readme.md

 ### Install a Mine from PostgreSQL dump

+For all the instructions below, replace "yeastmine" with the name of your mine.
+Assume everything is case-sensitive.

 To bootstrap an existing container, you will need a directory that you will mount on the data volume container - as the volumes directive in the docker-compose file shows.

-For all the instructions below, replace "YeastMine" with the name of your mine.

 In your `docker-intermine` directory, create a directory for your mine, e.g.: